 You will be able to produce rich sounds such as deep basses, cutting leads, and complex rhythms.

-There’s an enhanced step sequencer, which gives you the opportunity to record in real or step time.
+There’s an enhanced step sequencer, which allows you to record in real or step time.
 The 16 physical buttons are re-designed for quick editing and improvisation, while the movements of up to four knobs can be captured with the motion sequence function.

-Conclusion: If you have a tight budget, 25 key-count synthesizers will cover you in the studio, plus will offer extreme portability everywhere you go.
-Korg Monologue comes in 5 different colors (black, blue, red, silver and gold) for you to pick according to your preferences.
+Conclusion: If you have a tight budget, 25 key-count synthesizers will cover you in the studio, plus it will offer extreme portability everywhere you go.
+Korg Monologue comes in 5 different colors (black, blue, red, silver, and gold) for you to pick according to your preferences.

 7. Novation Bass Station II Monophonic Analog Synthesizer

 Novation Bass Station II is a monophonic analog synthesizer with a unique sound and technology you cannot find in its category and price range.